-Similarly to model \MCH, the implementation of previous scheme is simple and efficient.
-We present in Figure \eqref{fig:matlab_code_model_NMN} an example of {\bf Matlab} script with less than $60$ lines which implements the scheme approximating the solutions of the \NMNCH \ model.
+Similarly to the \MCH ~model, this scheme approximating the solutions to the \NMNCH ~model can be easily implemented, see in Table~\ref{fig:matlab_code_model_NMN} a {\bf Matlab} script with less than $60$ lines.
 In particular : \begin{itemize} \item We consider here a computation box $Q = [-1/2,1/2]^2$ discretized with $N = 2^8$ nodes in each direction.
-The initial condition of $u$ is a uniform noise and the numerical parameters are given by $\varepsilon = 1/N$, $\delta_t = \varepsilon^4$, $\alpha = 2$, $\beta = 2/\varepsilon^2$ and $m=1$.
+The initial condition of $u$ is a uniform noise and the numerical parameters are set to $\varepsilon = 1/N$, $\delta_t = \varepsilon^4$, $\alpha = 2$, $\beta = 2/\varepsilon^2$, and $m=1$.

-\item The implementation is identical to the previous model.
-Only the treatment of the term in divergence $H_k(u_k^n,\mu_k^n,\lambda^n)$ is changed.
-This is done in lines $33$ to $36$ and is based on the following equality:
+\item The implementation is almost identical to the previous model.
+Only the treatment of the divergence term $H_k(u_k^n,\mu_k^n,\lambda^n)$ makes a difference.
+The computation is done in lines $33$ to $36$ and is based on the following equality:

-as $N(u) = 1/\sqrt{M(u)}$.
-See \cite{bretin2020approximation} for more details.
+as $N(u) = 1/\sqrt{M(u)}$, see \cite{bretin2020approximation} for more details.